-Katie Piper acid attacker to be released from prison
+Katie Piper 'trying to come to terms' with decision to free acid attacker from prison after nine years

 -

-Katie Piper acid attacker to be released from prison
+Katie Piper 'trying to come to terms' with decision to free acid attacker from prison after nine years

-The man who threw acid over television presenter Katie Piper is to be released from prison.
+Katie Piper has said she is "trying to come to terms with the decision" to release the man who attacked her with acid.

+The television presenter thanked fans for their support on an Instagram post as she admitted the release of Stefan Sylvestre made this a "very difficult time" for her.

-Stefan Sylvestre, now 30, from Shepherd’s Bush, west London, was given a life sentence in 2009 for the attack and was told he must serve a minimum of six years before he would be eligible for parole.
+Sylvestre, now 30, from Shepherd’s Bush, west London, was given a life sentence in 2009 for the attack and was told he must serve a minimum of six years before he would be eligible for parole.

+Piper was left fighting for her life after obsessive ex-boyfriend Daniel Lynch arranged for Sylvestre to throw the corrosive liquid in March 2008.

-Piper, who is to star in the next series of Strictly Come Dancing, suffered horrific injuries in the acid attack that left her permanently scarred.
+The former model, who is to star in the next series of Strictly Come Dancing, suffered horrific injuries in the acid attack that left her permanently scarred.

-She was left fighting for her life after obsessive ex-boyfriend Daniel Lynch arranged for Sylvestre to throw the corrosive liquid in March 2008.

-A spokeswoman for the Parole Board said: “We can confirm that a panel of the Parole Board directed the release of Mr Stefan Sylvestre following an oral hearing.

-“Parole Board decisions are solely focused on whether a prisoner would represent a significant risk to the public after release.

 The Parole Board’s decision summary said Sylvestre’s case was considered at an oral hearing, adding that Piper read statements in person to the panel.